 I Started Smiling More And My Face Changed

-After my car streak ended, because I quit my job, I moved to meditating on the couch.
+After my car streak ended, because I quit my job, I moved to meditate on the couch.
 I had these Binaural beats YouTube videos that I used to listen to.

 It was fascinating to me to notice how my mind changed as a result of the meditation practice.

 I started smiling more often.
-In fact, I would catch myself smiling with no reason, just randomly.
-I started humming to myself more often, and singing, and dancing randomly in the middle of the day.
+I would catch myself smiling for no reason, just randomly.
+I started humming to myself more often and singing, and dancing randomly in the middle of the day.
 I was happier.
 I was always a positive person, but I became an even more positive person than before.

 And my mother told me that my face changed.
-I guess, I had been carrying stress in my body or in my face, and it released as a result of the meditation sessions.
+I guess I had been carrying stress in my body or my face, and it was released as a result of the meditation sessions.
 My face became softer, started looking younger, and more serene.

 I was mostly doing my practice in complete isolation.
-Also, because I was afraid to talk to anyone about it.
-I was afraid they would make fun of me, or think I am crazy.
-And I myself wondered if I was insane for thinking sitting down cross-legged for a few minutes a day and focusing on your breath, could really cause such a difference in my life.
+Also, I was afraid to talk to anyone about it.
+I was afraid they would make fun of me or think I am crazy.
+And I wondered if I was insane for thinking sitting down cross-legged for a few minutes a day and focusing on your breath, could cause such a difference in my life.

 But, I kept on going with it, on my own.

 It was an interesting time to see meditation grow.
-I was still doing my own practice, but I was curious, and I tried out the Calm App.
-It is definitely one of my favourite apps to use to meditate.
+I was still doing my practice, but I was curious, and I tried out the Calm App.
+It is one of my favorite apps to use to start meditating now.

 I Have Had Streaks And I Have Fallen Off The Wagon